 In any aromatic compound if the functional group is available in the side chain of the ring then it is known as a sidechain substituted compound.
 These compounds are named as the phenyl derivatives of the relative aliphatic compounds.

 Earlier, most of the compounds with the same structural formula were known by different names depending on the regions where they were synthesized.
 This naming system was very trivial since it raised a lot of confusion.
 Finally, a common naming system enlisting standard rules was set up by IUPAC (International Union for Pure and Applied Chemistry) for the naming of compounds.
 This method of naming is IUPAC naming or IUPAC nomenclature.

 IUPAC nomenclature of aromatic hydrocarbons is explained below:

 1. According to IUPAC nomenclature of substituted aromatic compounds, the substituent name is placed as a prefix to the name of aromatic compounds.
 For example, a benzene ring attached to a one-nitro group is named as nitrobenzene.

-2. When more than one similar substituent group are present in the ring, they are labelled with the Greek numerical prefixes such as di, tri, tetra to denote the number of similar substituent groups attached to the ring.
-If two bromo- groups are attached to the adjacent carbon atoms of the benzene ring, it is named as 1,2-dibromobenzene.
+2. When more than one similar substituent group is present in the ring, they are labeled with the Greek numerical prefixes such as di, tri, tetra to denote the number of similar substituent groups attached to the ring.
+If two bromo- groups are attached to the adjacent carbon atoms of the benzene ring, it is named 1,2-dibromobenzene.

 3. When different substituted groups are attached to the aromatic compounds, the substituent of the base compound is assigned number one and then the direction of numbering is chosen such that the next substituent gets the lowest number.
 Substituents are named in alphabetical order.
 For example: when chloro and nitro groups are attached to the benzene ring, we first locate the chloro group then nitro groups.